tetrane/rvnblock/trace-format.md

 # Format overview

-Two tables in a sqlite file created using rvnmetadata (and the correct format type).
+Several tables in a sqlite file created using rvnmetadata (and the correct format type).

 The two tables are described in the following sections.